neutrinolabs/xrdp/readme.txt

-xrdp 0.7.0
+xrdp 0.8.0

 Credits
-  This project is very much dependent on FreeRDP(was rdesktop), the work of Matt Chapman and the FreeRDP team members, of which I'm a member.
+  This project is very much dependent on NeutrinoRDP, FreeRDP, rdesktop, and the work of Matt Chapman and the NeutrinoRDP team members, of which I'm a member.

   Mark from up 19.9 was the first to work with rdp server code.